-The last three columns of the table provide some insight into state investment in banks in the west.
-Column 4 gives the amount of state debt incurred to invest in banks up 1837.
-Only states in the frontier south and west borrowed money to invest in banks.
-Column 5 gives state investment as a share of total bank capital.
-With the exception of Kentucky, Ohio, and Michigan state governments provide more than half of bank capital in each of these states.
-State involvement was critically important to the development of banks in the south and west.
-Column 6 gives the share of all state borrowing that went to investments in banks.
+The last three columns of the table provide some insight into state investment in banks in the West.
+Column (4) gives the amount of state debt incurred to invest in banks up 1837.
+Only states in the frontier South and West borrowed money to invest in banks.
+Column (5) gives state investment as a share of total bank capital.
+With the exception of Kentucky, Ohio, and Michigan, state governments provide more than half of bank capital in each of these states.25 State involvement was critically important to the development of banks in the south and west.
+Column (6) gives the share of all state borrowing that went to investments in banks.
 We'll return to this shortly.

-&lt;sup>24The numbers for Mississippi and Michigan are larger because of the creation of banks in 1835 and 1836.
+24. The numbers for Mississippi and Michigan are larger because of the creation of banks in 1835 and 1836.